mortar-works/mortar-website/src/site/solutions/venue-accreditation-tool.md

     label: "Read more"
 ---

-Our Venue Accreditation Tool enables cultural, commercial, and community venues to become more accessible and inclusive.
+Our Venue Accreditation Platform enables cultural, commercial, and community venues to become more accessible and inclusive.
 Our platform supports training and resources for staff, helping you meet specific accessibility and service standards.
-Whether you're aiming for dementia-friendly certification, accessibility accreditation, or customer service excellence, our tool makes it easier and more efficient to achieve these goals.
+Whether you're aiming for dementia-friendly certification, accessibility accreditation, or customer service excellence, our tools make it easier and more efficient to achieve these goals.

 Accredited venues create a welcoming environment for everyone, improve community and team engagement, and meet evolving legal requirements and public expectations.